Public urged to stay off roads as winter storm creates slick driving conditions in Mass.

 The Baker-Polito administration on Thursday urged non-emergency state workers to stay home and avoid traveling on Friday due to an expected flash freeze.

-MassDOT Highway Administrator Jonathan Gulliver also urged the public to stay off the roadways because the morning commute “has the potential to be horrible.”
+MassDOT Highway Administrator Jonathan Gulliver also urged the public to stay off the roadways because the morning, afternoon, and evening commutes have the “potential to be horrible.”
 He added that if people must travel, to do so with extreme caution.

-Crews struggled to pretreat the roads on Thursday due to the consistent rainfall.
-Crews can only start putting out salt when the temperatures drop and the rain switches to sleet.
-That is where the potential for a flash freeze comes into play.
+Crews struggled to treat the roads on Friday due to rain that was changing over to snow and back again.

-“It is honestly one of the worst types that we manage,” Gulliver said.
-“Anybody in operational business has a difficult time with these particular kinds of storm because of the nature of them.”
+“Crews are dealing with a challenging storm that is changing from rain to snow and back again which reduces the effectiveness of treatment,” Gulliver said.
+“Roads are icy in many areas.
+Please avoid driving if possible and reduce speed and use caution if you must be on the roadways.”

 Numerous spinouts were reported throughout the Bay State during the morning commute.